ethomson/github-satellite-hands-on-labs/2-azure-pipelines-swift/README.md

 In this lab you will:

-- Set up Azure Pipelines to build and test a Python project hosted in GitHub.
+- Set up Azure Pipelines to build and test a Swift project hosted in GitHub.
 - Customize the build by configuring the YAML build definition.
 - Validate pull requests using GitHub Checks and Azure Pipelines